sergemazille/reveal-basis/README.md

 - Modal dialog box:

 The `.above-modal` class constrains the `.above` element to the center of the view (horizontally and vertically).

-Its dimensions are shrinked to half its width by default but this behaviour can easily be customized:
+Its dimensions are shrinked to half its width by default but this behaviour can also easily be customized:

 `<div class="above above-top above-modal above-custom">`